damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson2 Control Flow.md

 			print(“x is less than zero.”)

--	**There will be a SyntaxError.**
+	a.	**There will be a SyntaxError.**

--	“x is equal to zero.” and “x is greater than zero.” will print to the terminal.
+	b.	“x is equal to zero.” and “x is greater than zero.” will print to the terminal.

--	“x is greater than zero.” will print to the terminal.
+	c.	“x is greater than zero.” will print to the terminal.

--	“x is equal to zero.” will print to the terminal
+	d.	“x is equal to zero.” will print to the terminal

 7. Which of the following variables contains a Boolean value?
 - my_chill_variable = “This is True.”
 - **my_cool_variable = 7 +8 != 13**